Zest-studi-o/bookzone-v2/README.md

 - This site was deployed by completing the following steps:

 ####  Django
-In order to protect the django app secret key it was set as environment variable and stored in env.py file
+In order to protect the django app secret key it was set as an environment variable and stored in env.py file

 ####  Heroku
 1. Log in to [Heroku](https://id.heroku.com) or create an account